How To Reduce The Appearance Of Stretch Marks During Pregnancy

 But some of the changes that come with pregnancy can be less than appealing.
 Stretch marks are one such change that we’re sure you’d rather do without.

 What exactly are stretch marks?
 How do they form?
-And, most importantly, you’re probably wondering how to prevent stretch marks during pregnancy.
+And, most importantly, you’re probably wondering how to reduce the appearance of stretch marks during pregnancy.

-The baby experts at Mustela are here to answer your questions about stretch marks and give you pointers for preventing and treating them.
+The baby experts at Mustela are here to answer your questions about stretch marks and give you pointers for treating them.
 Let’s jump in.

 What Are Stretch Marks And How Do They Form?